Redocly/redocly-cli/README.md

 redocly lint path-to-root-file.yaml
 ```

-Minimum required versions of Node.js and NPM are 14.19.0 and 7.0.0 respectively.
+The minimum required versions of Node.js and NPM are 14.19.0 and 7.0.0 respectively.

 ### Docker